|Nutritional Guidelines (per serving)|

 Cook, stirring often until corn is tender, about 15 minutes.

-Pour corn, onions, and liquid into a food processor and puree in batches until smooth.
+Pour corn, onions, and liquid from the pot into a food processor and puree in batches until smooth.

 Return to the pot and add remaining 2 cups of corn, evaporated milk, bell pepper, and thyme.